open-medicine-initiative/openMediAid/README.md

 Read more about Medium's [motivation and philosophy](http://github.com/bennidi/medium/Motivation-and-Philosophy)

-Note:
-Medium is not a diagnostic tool that can tell you for sure what your condition is or what therapy will work for you.
+> [Disclaimer:](http://github.com/bennidi/medium/Disclaimer)Medium is not a diagnostic tool that can tell you for sure what your condition is or what therapy will work for you
-It is not meant to replace consultation of experts in medicine.
-It is rather a source of information that can provide valuable information to support the diagnostic process and inform about all possible options of therapy.
-Its suggestions are based on the experiences made by its users.